grafana/tempo/example/docker-compose/multi-tenant/readme.md

 ## Local Storage

-In this example all data is stored locally in the `tempo-data` folder.
-Local storage is fine for experimenting with Tempo or when using the single binary, but does not work in a distributed/microservices scenario.
+In this example, all data is stored locally in the `tempo-data` folder.
+Local storage is fine for experimenting with Tempo or when using the single binary, but doesn't work in a distributed/microservices scenario.

 1. Start up the local stack.